< Hastily written bio

 I’m pretty much always doing one of the above.
 I was born in Baltimore, MD., in 1979, and attended Colorado State University, first majoring in mathematics, then ending up in journalism and poetry.
 Go figure.

 After graduating, I traveled around the world with my future companion, then, once back to the U.S., entered the University of Denver for an M.A. in Philosophy and an M.A. in World Religions.
 I would later attend Syracuse University on a University Fellowship for a Ph.D. in Philosophy of Religion, awarded in 2012.

-After doing some university teaching, I migrated to ed-tech, where I worked as a Learning Architect to create innovate multi-media products for companies as diverse as PBS, Amazon and Discovery, among others.
+After doing some university teaching, I migrated to ed-tech, where I worked as the Chief Learning Officer for Wisewire, creating and consulting on multi-media products for companies as diverse as PBS, Amazon and Discovery, among others.

 The Infantile Grotesque: Pathology, Sexuality and a Theory of Religion, my second text, is an interdisciplinary romp in art history, film studies and psychology...all of which are needed to help explain our culture's ambivalence to the event of reproduction.

 Society Elsewhere: Why the Gravest Threat to Humanity Will Come from Within, published in 2018, wonders about the look and feel of our future 'algorithmic culture,' which is, by most accounts, a foregone conclusion.
 This text addresses head-on how technology is changing the way we think about creativity, culture and the 'intelligence' of our Earth.

 Currently, I am the Editor-in-Chief of Ascent and Gym Climber magazines for Pocket Outdoor Media, and an Editor-at-Large for Climbing magazine.
 I live and work in the mountains of Carbondale, Colorado, with my wife and two children.